loteoo/hyperstatic/src/pages/Home/home.md

 If they need dynamic runtime data, they get it from the state as usual.

-Pages can export a `Init` hyperapp Action which gets triggered when the page's bundle has been downloaded.
+Pages can export a `Init` Hyperapp Action which gets triggered when the page's bundle has been downloaded.
 Not to confuse with an `OnNavigation` action which would be triggered when a page apprears on screen.

 This `Init` Action can be used to setup the state in advance for the page or load data ahead of time via side-effects.